Preparing the Device

 - Once the Firmware update completes, please do a factory reset before using the product.

 - Please delete the Firmware file off of the microSD card after the process is complete.
-Or the system will try to update the Firmware every time you turn the scope on.
+Or the system will try to update the Firmware every time you turn the binocular on.

-If the device does not restart within 30 seconds, press and hold the power button for 15 seconds and the scope will turn off.
+If the device does not restart within 30 seconds, press and hold the power button for 15 seconds and the monocular will turn off.

 ON / OFF

-To TURN OFF the device press and hold the POWER button, until the dialog box “Shut down the device?” appears.
+To TURN OFF the device, press and hold the POWER button, until “Shut down the device?” appears in the dialog box.
 Choose “Yes” to turn off.

-If the scope freezes or stops responding to the control panel.
-Press and hold the Power button for 15 seconds to reboot the scope.
+If the monocular freezes or stops responding to the control panel.
+Press and hold the Power button for 15 seconds to reboot the monocular.